 Are Micro FUE Hair Transplants Permanent?

-Durability of a hair trasnplant does not mean the surrounding native hair won’t continue to thin.
-If untreated, hair around the transplanted area still shed, potentially affecting the overall look.
+Durability of a hair transplant does not mean the surrounding native hair won’t continue to thin.
+If untreated, hair around the transplanted area still sheds, potentially affecting the overall look.
 To sustain permanency of hair transplants, many experts recommend ongoing medical therapies such as finasteride, minoxidil, or PRP treatments to help preserve existing hair and maintain a balanced, natural appearance over time.

 What Are the Challenges of Micro FUE Hair Transplant?